 When you fall behind on payments, the bank forecloses on your home.
 It’s an experience nobody should have to go through.

-Selling your foreclosure to an investor saves you from the negative financial impact.
+Selling your house facing foreclosure to an investor saves you from the negative financial impact.
 It gets your house out of the red through a short sale process that’s fast enough to beat the bank’s foreclosure.

 3. Major damages